mawson-rovers/ros2_mac_setup/iron/README.md

 `ModuleNotFound` error at the start of a colcon build, forgetting to activate the virtual environment is probably the reason for that.

+But the most important point -- do **not** check out the ROS code in the same location.
+Create a new `~/src/ros/ros2-iron/` directory for the code that `colcon` will build, so it does not try to build any of the Python dependencies in the venv.

 ## 2. Get the source normally

 [Follow the regular instructions](https://docs.ros.org/en/iron/Installation/Alternatives/macOS-Development-Setup.html)